 Book your individual trip, stress-free with local travel experts

 In many ways, the South Island’s east coast comes closer to expectations of New Zealand than any other part of the country.
 Huge sweeps of pastoral land come wedged between snowy mountains and a rugged coast.
 The main hub of the region is New Zealand’s third city, Christchurch Dropdown content, stretched out between the Pacific Ocean and the agriculturally rich flatlands of the Canterbury Plains.
 Tragically, this stately city was severely damaged by a series of devastating earthquakes in 2010 and 2011, and recovery will take years.
 The beach suburb of Sumner, within easy reach of the city, was also badly damaged, as was the port town of Lyttelton, just over the bald Port Hills.
 However, locals’ resilience and initiative have seen some creative innovations in the area while repairing and rebuilding takes place.

-South of Christchurch, the coastline of the Banks Peninsula is indented with numerous bays and harbours.
-The peninsula’s largest settlement is the quaint “French village” of Akaroa.
+South of Christchurch, the coastline of the Banks Peninsula Dropdown content is indented with numerous bays and harbours.
+The peninsula’s largest settlement is the quaint “French village” of Akaroa Dropdown content.
 Unaffected by the quakes, it makes an ideal base for exploring this picturesque region.